Citizens Information Board on social media

 - Details of new and updated information on our websites

-- Information and news about the services we fund and support, including the Citizens Information Services (CIS), the Citizens Information Phone Service (CIPS), the Money Advice and Budgeting Services (MABS), the National Advocacy Service (NAS) and the Sign Language Interpreting Service (SLIS)
+- Information and news about the services we fund and support, including the Citizens Information Services (CIS), the Citizens Information Phone Service (CIPS), the Money Advice and Budgeting Services (MABS), the National Advocacy Service for people with disabilities (NAS) and the Sign Language Interpreting Service (SLIS)

 - Job adverts for positions at CIB and our delivery services